 Current status of global vaccine approval and distribution

-Vaccine development, approval, sales and distribution are subject to national and international political dynamics as well as private sector forces.
+Vaccine development, approval, sales and distribution is subject to national and international political dynamics as well as private sector forces.
 There is national competition underway and a desire in many countries to create their own intellectual property and use their own home-based pharmaceutical companies.
 At the same time, intergovernmental initiatives, such as COVAX, are seeking to ensure equitable access for everyone around the world to COVID-19 diagnostics, treatments and vaccines.
 COVAX, which was spearheaded by the WHO, the European Commission, and France, aims to make 2 billion doses available to at-risk individuals and essential workers in lower-income countries and countries without bilateral deals with manufacturers by the end of 2021.

 - Phase 1: Limited COVID-19 vaccine doses available will have a distribution focus on initial prioritized populations including healthcare personnel, non-healthcare essential workers, those with high risk medical conditions and those 65 years plus, including those living in long-term care facilities.